 - Communicating incidents and threats

-- Reviewing the options and analyzing the impact
+- Reviewing the options and analysing the impact

 - Incident response checklist